You know, a lesser person, a person of less stature and a weaker constitution than I would have just five minutes ago been devastated and destroyed.

 These rock stars demand all kinds of stuff.

-But not everybody has a bidet, and they're not out there suggesting everybody get a bidet, because that's just another toilet essentially Using more water.
+But not everybody has a bidet, and they're not out there suggesting everybody get a bidet because that's just another toilet essentially using more water.

-So they're advocating, you think these women are actually going to use one square of toilet paper, folks?
+So they're advocating, do you think these women are actually going to use one square of toilet paper, folks?

 I'll make this deal.